-We call this Comfort Driven Development because feels good.
+I call this Comfort Driven Development because feels good.
 It’s familiar.
 All the other things that should be done are hard and unknown and scary.
-Unfortunately, it is usually these hard, unknown, scary things that they should actualy be doing.
-This is primarily what an accelerator is for - to help entrepreneurs do the things they don’t want to do!
+Unfortunately, it is usually these hard, unknown, scary things that they should actually be doing.

 The second reason is that they know how their problem affects them and they assume that it affects everyone else the same way.
 In consequence, they throw themselves into providing a solution without fully exploring the problem.
-Even if there are other people who share the same problem it is important to remember that you are not your user.
+Even if there are other people who share the same problem it is important to remember that you are not your customer.
 Just because you like your proposed solution that doesn’t mean anyone else will.
-Also, it is important to understand what parts of a potential problem you are not solving.
-This helps manage users’ expectations (and ensure that they are not disapppointed in your product/service) and also identifies potential areas for future business development.

-The ideal result of the Value Proposition is clarity of purpose and intent, which are the pre-requisites for efficient execution.
+By focusing on the problems your customer has and how your solution addresses those problems the Value Proposition can help you achieve clarity of purpose and intent, which are the pre-requisites for efficient execution.